Talk to Someone

 What will the UWC do with your information?

 UWC members observe strict confidentiality with respect to all information they receive about a case.

 You can reach the YPD at 203.432.4400 (call anytime, day or night) or the Sensitive Crimes & Support coordinator, Kristina Reech, at 203.432.9547 during working hours or via email at email@example.com.

 What should you expect when contacting the YPD?

-- The YPD has a Sensitive Crimes and Support Coordinator who is dedicated to assisting with and investigating cases of sexual violence, harassment, assault, and other crimes of sexual misconduct including stalking, intimate partner violence, and workplace violence.
+- The YPD has a Sensitive Crimes and Support Coordinator who is dedicated to assisting with cases of sexual violence, harassment, assault, and other crimes of sexual misconduct including stalking, and intimate partner violence.

-- You can talk with the YPD in an exploratory fashion without being committed to pressing charges.
-Pressing charges with the YPD does not preclude you from seeking informal remedies through Title IX or filing a formal complaint with the UWC.
+- You can talk with the YPD without having to press criminal charges.
+Pressing charges with the YPD does not preclude you from seeking other remedies through a Title IX coordinator or filing a formal complaint with the UWC.